Mississippi executes man for rape, murder of teen girl

 “Clearly, something in him snapped for him to commit such a horrific crime,” said Mitzi Magleby, a spokesperson for the Mississippi chapter of Ignite Justice, an organization that advocates for criminal justice reform.
 “Mr. Loden was immediately remorseful.
 Shouldn’t there be room for grace and mercy in such a situation?”

+At a news conference Wednesday, Burl Cain, commissioner of the Mississippi Department of Corrections, said Loden fully cooperated with officials.

+“He professed his sorrow.
+But he was quite upbeat and he ate hardy,” Cain said.
+His last meal included two bone-in fried pork chops, sweet potatoes, and peach cobbler with ice cream.

-Farris told the AP on Friday that she forgave Loden years ago, but she did not believe his apology.
+Farris, the victim’s mother, told The Associated Press on Friday that she forgave Loden years ago, but did not believe his apology.

 “I don’t particularly want to see somebody die,” Farris said.
 “But I do believe in the death penalty. … I do believe in justice.”